WELLSPRING

 Ben Yusiewicz

-Ben is the acting Board Chair, long-time board member, and volunteer.
+Ben is a long-time board member and volunteer.
 A New Jersey native, he and his wife, Gail, joined a church mission team in 2009 supporting Wellspring.
 Many trips, much work, and other contributions later, he remains firmly hooked into his West Virginia family.
 His personal motivation for joining Wellspring was to make a tangible difference in the lives of the underserved.
 Trained as a mechanical engineer, Ben provided experience in site operations, strategic planning, and capital allocation.
 Combining this with his experience organizing and leading varied mission teams makes Ben an ideal person to help move Wellspring to its next level.
 When asked about his vision for Wellspring, he said, "In a few years, I hope the board will be talking about a reduction in food and health care programs because people can provide for their own needs."

 Vivian Eichelberger